OndrejHome/ansible.ha-cluster-lvm/README.md

 ha-cluster-lvm
 =========

-Role for enabling Highly Available LVM (HA-LVM) configuration in rgmanager/pacemaker cluster.
+Role for enabling Highly Available LVM (HA-LVM) configuration in pacemaker cluster.
 This role can also create LVs and VGs for both tagging and clvm variant, check the examples to see how.

 Requirements